topologicalhurt/Thesis/docs/CONTRIBUTING.md

 ### Be careful about introducing core dependencies into Allocator/Interpreter

 Modules outside of the Allocator can depend upon the allocator but **NOT** vice versa.
 I.e. allocator must comply with:
-A. Being completely abstracted away from (_that is, not reliant upon whatsoever_)```Scripts```, ```Docs``` or any other local python modules in this project.
+1. Being completely abstracted away from (_that is, not reliant upon whatsoever_)```Scripts```, ```Docs``` or any other local python modules in this project.
-B. All dependencies / libraries introduced into Allocator have to be reviewed.
+2. All dependencies / libraries introduced into Allocator have to be reviewed.
 This is not necessarily the case for elsewhere.
-C. All dependencies must 'play well' with cpython, in addition to being performant & secure.
+3. All dependencies must 'play well' with cpython, in addition to being performant & secure.

 # Syntax & tips